Academic Writing, and completion of Quantitative Research Methods is strongly recommended (though not required).

 Mode of instruction

-The main mode of instruction will centre around lectures and discussions on research design.
+This is a methods course, which means there is less room for discussion than in other courses.
+The main mode of instruction will centre around lectures and excersises on research design.
 In addition, students are required to complete individual and group assignments.
 To facilitate completion of these assignments, there will be some time set aside during lectures to discuss and work on assignments (the remainder of the work is conducted outside class hours).
 Attendance is compulsory for students.

-Individual assignment: Research outline and annotated bibliography: 35%
+Individual assignment - Research outline and annotated bibliography: 30%

 Will be made available prior to the start of the class.